nmsoikat/useful-git-command/git-rebase-squash-fixup.md

 Fixup: If we choose f (fixup) instead of s (squash) then, `git log --oneline` and `git log` both will show one commit for five commit.

-Reword: If we choose r (reword) Edit your commit message. (amend work on reset commit)
+Reword: If we choose r (reword) Edit your commit message. (amend work on recent commit)
+- Example:
+reword 121211 first commit
+pick 121212 second commit
+- (:WQ) git will continue rebase process until reword. when reword comes git will give a chance to re write the commit message.
+- (:wq) done.

 Drop: If we choose d (drop) Delete the commit using interactive rebase.